Catholic Church in Sichuan: Impact

 Bailu, under the administration of Chengdu, has been developed into a "French town" due to its French Catholic heritage.
 According to Liao Xianghui, however, the real reason for this designation is to serve tourism and economic development: "This led to the commercialization of once authentic religious sites for tourism and economic development as part of the secularization process. [...]
 Catholicism's public influence on tourism and economic development has been increasing, while its activities and church attendance have not followed synchronously."

 In popular culture

 The 1936 novel Ripple on Stagnant Water by Li Chie-ren gives a detailed account of the conflicts among the three parties in the Chengdu area during the 1890s, namely, the local Christian communities, Elder Brothers Society and the bureaucracy.
 The novel was adapted into a 12-episode television series in 1988 titled A Woman to Three Men, a feature film in 1992 titled Ripples Across Stagnant Water, and a namesake series in 2008.

+Saints, martyrs and pilgrimage destinations

+In the sense of the greater Sichuanese Catholic world, including the Tibet Autonomous Region and northwestern Yunnan under the jurisdiction of the Diocese of Kangding.
+Listed are those born, died, or lived in the ecclesiastical jurisdictional areas of Sichuan.
+In alphabetical order by surname: